cosmologicon/pywat/quiz.md

 ## Details and scope

-**The answers to this quiz are limited to the built-in types `bool`, `int`, `list`, `tuple`, `dict`, `set`, `frozenset`, `str`, and `NoneType`, and values of these types.**
+**The missing values in this quiz are limited to the built-in types `bool`, `int`, `list`, `tuple`, `dict`, `set`, `frozenset`, `str`, and `NoneType`, and values of these types.**

-In particular, the following are out of scope, and not valid as answers:
+In particular, the following are out of scope, and are not valid as missing values:

 * user-defined classes
 * `lambda`s
 * anything using `globals` or `locals`
 * anything using `import`
-* redefined built-ins (obviously)
-* anything that changes value just by inspecting it or iterating over it (no iterators or generators)
+* anything that changes value just by inspecting it or iterating over it (iterators and generators)
-* expressions with side effects (e.g. `eval`)
+* expressions with side effects (e.g. `eval`), including anything that redefines built-ins (obviously)
-* `bytes` arrays, `buffer`s, `range`s, `memoryview`s, or dictionary views
+* `bytes` arrays, `buffer`s, `range`s, `memoryview`s, and dictionary views
 * `float`s and unicode, which have enough edge cases in any language.
-This also means `nan` and `inf` are out of scope.
-Strings, if they appear, will only have ascii characters.
+This means that `nan` and `inf` are also out of scope.
+Strings, if they appear, only have ascii characters.

-Remember, we're testing edge cases, so be careful and consider all possibilities.
-These are not trick questions, though.
-If an answer exists within the scope of the quiz, it will clearly be in scope.
+These are not trick questions.
+For snippets whose answers are *Yes, this is possible*, the missing values will clearly be in scope.

 Assume the latest Python version (currently 3.5) if it matters.
 It shouldn't, though.